Dhanushm64/Comp-Arch-Embedded-Interview-Resources/README.md

 - Reverse the order of bits in a no
 - Modify a bit at a given position to a 1 or a 0
 - return False if the binary representation of num has more than 1 zeros.
+- bitwise and of all the number in a range

 ## Embedded specific
 - Boot sequence